Pedro Meyer

-Pedro Meyer (born October 6, 1935, in Madrid, Spain) is a Mexican photographer living in Mexico City.
+Pedro Meyer (born October 6, 1935, in Madrid, Spain) is a Spanish-born Mexican photographer living in Mexico City.
 He was an early adopter of digital photography.
 He was the founder and president of the Consejo Mexicano de Fotografía (Mexican Council of Photography) and organizer of the first three Latin American Photography Colloquiums.

 Career

 Besides his artistic photographic work, Meyer has been a teacher in various institutions, as well as the curator, editor, founder and director of the photography ZoneZero website, which hosts the work of over a thousand photographers from all over the world, and is visited by more than 500,000 people each month.
 More than 5.5 million people visited ZoneZero in one year.

 Meyer has been a guest artist in the University of Colorado Boulder, Centro de Estudios Fotográficos in Vigo, Spain and The Arizona Western College in Yuma, Arizona.
 Meyer's ouvre has been the object of academic studies.

 He is also the founder and chairman of the Pedro Meyer Foundation.
 In 2008, a retrospective exhibition named Heresies opened in 100 museums worldwide during the week of October 6, 2008.